RaspberryPiFoundation/python-curriculum/en-GB/lessons/Text-speak Converter/Text-speak Converter.md

 + After adding in this code to take out the punctuation, try translating `"hello, lol!"` again, to check whether you've solved the problem.

 ## Challenge: Distant planets { .challenge}
 Make a program to give the user information about any topic you like.
-For example planets, and their distances from the earth.
+For example planets, and their distances from the Earth.
 You can store this data in a dictionary that links planets and distances.

 ![screenshot](textspeak-planets.png)